NaveenKestha/banking-app/README.md

 # Banking Application 🏦

-Developed a simple version of a banking application using  **Java**, **Spring Boot**, and **MySQL**. to perform basic backend banking operations.Implemented RESTful APIs for functionalities such as creating accounts, retrieving account details, making deposits and withdrawals, and deleting accounts.
+Developed a simple version of a banking application using **Java**, **Spring Boot**, and **Spring Data JPA** to perform basic backend banking operations.Implemented RESTful APIs for functionalities such as creating accounts, retrieving account details, making deposits and withdrawals, and deleting accounts.

 ---